GLiTcH2/Rocket-League-Images/README.md

 # RocketLeagueImages
-Rocket League Asset Images pulled from the game files
+Rocket League asset images pulled from the game files